quidampepin/quidampepin.github.io/_posts/2022-11-29-a-july-afternoon.md

 After a sober funeral service, the funeral home was painful, as always.
 Even though I know it's important for mourning, I always found it strange to parade in front of an inanimate, bloated body, filled with strange substances to make it look a little real.
 I guess you wouldn't want to remember someone you love in their final demise.

 We went back to Regent's after the funeral home.
 Just him and me.
-Of the 10.82 we had found and the $30, we a grand total of $28.82 left.
+Of the 10.82 we had found and the $30, we had a grand total of $28.82 left.
 Enough for a 12-pack and a pizza.

 We ate without speaking, in a rather heavy silence.